privacy-scaling-explorations/incrementalquintree/README.md

 project](https://github.com/appliedzkp/maci), but has been placed in its own repository and NPM package so other projects can use it.

-`circom` circuits for zero-knowledge applications are also included, but their tests have yet to be ported from the MACI repository.
+`circom` circuits for zero-knowledge applications are also included.

+Solidity contracts are not included (yet).